“You can’t calculate possibilities with just algebra. The geometry must be taken into account.”

 The underlying nature of these matters was apparently known both in the Vatican and the Paris Academy of Sciences in the 18th century.
 All was lost in the French Revolution.
-This occurred under the control of Laplace who was protected during the iron-fist 15 year tyranny of Napoleon ...who was in turn, mentored by Laplace.
+This occurred under the control of Laplace who was protected during the iron-fist 15 year tyranny of Napoleon.
+In turn, Napoleon was mentored by Laplace.

 As discussed within, geometrically, the use of “action at a distance” only makes mathematical sense when it is an extension of the original Needle.
 This is due to the requirement of “action at a distance” that Monte Carlo methodology be used to form the underlying mathematical matrix upon which “action at a distance geometrically feasts.

-The original Needle also introduced the methodology of serial random measurements (it only acquired the name "Monte Carlo methodology" circa WWII).
+The original Needle also introduced the methodology of serial random measurements (it only acquired the name “Monte Carlo methodology” circa WWII).
 The original Needle introduced geometric probability.
-Since the original Needle proved random geometric probability to be a statement of relative 1/4 pi ...and since the original Needle was the first random proof of pi ..."action at a distance" is best understood in terms of pi (using relative 1/4 pi as the unit of measure and 1/2 pi or 1/6 pi as the predictive goal.
+Since the original Needle proved random geometric probability to be a statement of relative 1/4 pi …and since the original Needle was the first random proof of pi …”action at a distance” is best understood in terms of pi.
+That is, using relative 1/4 pi as the unit of measure and 1/2 pi or 1/6 pi as the predictive goal.